luispedro/jug/docs/source/faq.rst

 Now, everything will work as expected.

-(As an aside: given that jug was developed in a context where it is important to be able to reproduce your results, it is a good idea, in general, if your computation dependends of pseudo-random numbers, to be explicit about the seeds.
+(As an aside: given that jug was developed in a context where it is important to be able to reproduce your results, it is generally a good idea that if your computation depends on pseudo-random numbers, you be explicit about the seeds.
 So, *this is a feature not a bug*.)

 Why does jug not check for code changes?